aditi-dsi/opensorus/README.md

 # opensorus
-OpenSorus is an AI agent that facilitates open source project maintenance by serving as the first-level POC for issues and advocating for contributors.
+OpenSorus is an AI agent that facilitates open source project maintenance by serving as the first-level support for issues and advocate for contributors.